ymunemasa/data-tutorials/tutorials/hortonworks/how-to-process-data-with-apache-hive/tutorial.md

 ## Hive <a id="hive"></a>

 Hive is a component of [Hortonworks Data Platform](http://hortonworks.com/hdp/)(HDP).
 Hive provides a SQL-like interface to data stored in HDP.
-In the previous tutorial, we used Pig which is a scripting language with a focus on dataflows.
+In the previous tutorial, we used Pig, which is a scripting language with a focus on dataflows.
 Hive provides a database query interface to Apache Hadoop.

 ## Hive or Pig? <a id="hive-or-pig"></a>